-School's Framework Health and Safety Policy and Guidance
+School's Framework Health and Safety Policy and Guidance HS/ECS/002 September 2019

-Date 's Framework Health and Safety Policy and Guida Amendments Officer 27/08/2019 Revised 3.26 Violence and Aggression Jeanne Fairbrother 09/02/2021 Reformatted and updated as follows, 1) Head teachers responsibilities aligned with HSG 65, i.e. Plan, Do, Check & Act 2) Categories for managed hazards, i.e. General, Building, Grounds, Rooms, Task, Equipment, Individual and Supplementary 3) In the management of H&S the Head teacher is responsible for the implementation on behalf of the Governing Body 4) Requirements to carry out specific risk assessments for each of the categories 5) Curriculum Activities - Radiation Protection Supervisor to be named (if required) 6) Buildings - Asbestos - includes redefined roles for Head teacher and Nominated Person 7) Grounds - new hazard, i.e. Snow and Icy Conditions 8) Task - new hazard_i.e.
-Vibration 9) Task - First Aid - requirement to carry out First Aid Needs Assessment 10)Equipment - new hazards, i.e. Lifting Equipment & Pressure Systems 11)Individual - new hazards, i.e. Infection Control & Health Surveillance 12)Individual - specific responsibility for Governing Body to ensure that there is a Supporting Pupils at School with Medical Conditions policy 13)Supplementary - new hazard, Swimming & Hydrotherapy Pools (if required) Tony Dean
+Date Amendments Officer 27/08/19 Revised 3.26 Violence and Aggression Jeanne Fairbrother 19/11/2020 Reformatted and Updated Tony Dean Reformatted and updated as follows, 1) Head teachers responsibilities aligned with HSG 65, i.e. Plan, Do, Check & Act 2) Categories for managed hazards, i.e. General, Building, Grounds, Rooms, Task, Equipment, Individual and Supplementary 3) In the management of H&S the Head teacher is responsible for the implementation on behalf of the Governing Body 4) Requirements to carry out specific risk assessments for each of the categories 5) Curriculum Activities - Radiation Protection Supervisor to be named (if required) 6) Buildings - Asbestos - includes redefined roles for Head teacher and Nominated Person 7) Grounds - new hazard, i.e. Snow and Icy Conditions 8) Task - new hazard, i.e. Vibration 9) Task - First Aid - requirement to carry out First Aid Needs Assessment 10) Equipment - new hazards, i.e. Lifting Equipment & Pressure Systems 11) Individual - new hazards, i.e. Infection Control & Health Surveillance 12) Individual - specific responsibility for Governing Body to ensure that there is a Supporting Pupils at School with Medical Conditions policy 13) Supplementary - new hazard, Swimming & 06/04/2022 Hydrotherapy Pools (if required) Updated with H&S Audits (3.6) Tony Dean 17/08/2022 Asbestos updated to include Asbestos Tony Dean Management Plans and resurvey's for school with Type 1 Tony Doan 22/03/2023 Updated 1.2 to include Sec 29(5) Education Act 2002 Tony Dean 10/07/2023 Update to HR details Lorraine Adamson